 West Sedona is known for its rolling terrain, wide open flow, and just enough tech to keep you on your toes.
-We’ll be riding a big loop today that encompasses a fun mix; this route brushes right up against one of Sedona’s famous vortexes.
+We’ll be riding a big loop today that encompasses a fun mix of terrain; this route brushes right up against one of Sedona’s famous vortexes.
 You’ll find yourself traversing a long sandstone bench that overlooks a forest of juniper, tackling tight corners, and smiling while you’re in a flow state.

 Dinner will be at one of our favorite neighborhood restaurants.

 Time on trail: approx. 3–4 hours

 Rise and shine!
 After a hearty breakfast we’ll head over to another one of Sedona’s must-ride areas and experience the famous Hog trails.
 You will be greeted by slickrock slabs, rollers, punchy climbs, exposure, and more incredible views.

 This route takes us to one of the best overlooks in Sedona, Chicken Point.
 Just above you can see the iconic White Line trail.
 Don’t stress, we are not taking our chances.

 Lunch will be at a local favorite—don’t eat too much, because we’ll still have some riding to do.
 Next up, will be the Adobe Jack trail network, where we’ll be diving into a whole lotta chunk on Soldier’s Pass, and that will lead us to some slickrock rollers.
 We’ll have a short, steep climb to the top of Ant Hill, where the views of town and Soldiers Pass are heart-stopping.
 We then drop into one of Sedona’s finest descents.
 Be ready for some fast and flowy singletrack!

 DAY 4.
 Locals’ Favorite — Hiline